Threshold Detection¶

 keyword

-) fields in the data as detection dimensions, with up to three fields supported.
-By combining multiple detection dimension fields, the specific detection object can be determined.
-The system will determine whether the statistical metric of the object meets the trigger conditions, and if so, an event will be generated.- For example, selecting detection dimensions
+) fields in the data as detection dimensions, supporting up to three fields.
+By combining multiple detection dimension fields, specific detection objects can be determined.
+The system will determine whether the statistical metrics of the object meet the trigger conditions, and if so, an event will be generated.- For example, selecting detection dimensions

 host